nctruong/technical-assets/instruction_and_explanation.md

 - Trip: according to the requirement, we have to deal with trips.
 Doing a bunch of things to calculate the number of trips, distance, finding out the shortest trip, based on the number of stops, starting and ending point. `Trip` class inherits `Route` because a trip is also a `Route` but it has extra behaviors.

 ### Easy to maintain
+In order to decouple regular changeable code from less changeable code, we split Trip's independent methods into two modules `RouteFinder` and `RouteProcessor`.
+Each module has single responsibility as it's name.
+Trip inherits Route to reuse the attributes and methods.
+Logically, Trip is a Route.
+TwoPointsRoute is same.

+Code is clean:

+- Each class has enough public methods to use for the requirement.
+The private methods are the changeable methods but public methods aren't or they rarely change.
+- Each method has single responsibility and the method's name is readable and understandable.
+- Each class and method is short enough.
+- The Unit Tests and Integration test provided with 100% of coverage to make our code reliable.

+### Easy to use
+- The responsibility of each class and module is clear enough to know.
+- Each Route and Trip we can provide any starting point and ending point (towns) and involving it's behaviours to get the results.

 ### Easy to evolve
+- In future, if we want to add extra behaviors to Trip, just add extra public methods, including modules if necessary.
+- We can reuse any behaviors.
+- I made classes, modules and methods independent as much as possible so that make it easy to make changes with less cost of time.